 Possible Negative Consequences

-Family court JD adjudications are NOT defined as convictions for immigration purposes, but the impact on immigration can be the same.
+Family court JD adjudications are NOT defined as convictions for immigration purposes, BUT the impact on immigration can be the same.
 They can:

 - Negatively impact a child’s ability to obtain and maintain lawful immigration status necessary to remain in the U.S.